day8/re-frame/docs/FAQs/laggy-input.md

 There are three solutions:

   1. don't use `on-change`, and instead use `on-blur` which is only called when the user has done all their fast typing and they leave the field.
   2. if you have to use `on-change` then switch to use `dispatch-sync` in `on-change`, instead of `dispatch`.
 The event will not be placed on the queue.
 It will be handled immediately.
-Sychonously.
+Synchronously.
   3. use a component from something like re-com because it has been engineered to not have this problem.
 Or copy the (local state) technique it uses.